neard/neard.github.io/src/_pages/doc/faq.md

 This happens when you run pg_ctl start with the -w (wait) option like Neard, because it will try a test connection with a user that does not exist (in your case).<br />
 But that's not really a problem (except for the confusing error message), because that proves that the server is up.

-## What is the default user / password for FileZilla Server ?
+## What is the default user / password for FileZilla Server?

 The user is **root** and there is no password for this user.

-## What is the default admin port for FileZilla Server ?
+## What is the default admin port for FileZilla Server?

 14147

-## How to disable some services to launch on startup ?
+## How to disable some services to launch on startup?

 There are two ways to disable some services to launch on startup.